 My Personal Background

 I am husband to one, and father to three beautiful kids.
-I have very few hobbies, but am extremely passionate about my company and Brazilian Jiu Jitsu (BJJ).
-While I know little about sports, I love training and spend a tremendous amount of time either on the mat, or in the gym working on my conditioning for when I’m on the mat.
-I’m also an active competitor in the BJJ world, having competed at various events including the Pan American’s and World Championships.
+I have very few hobbies, but am extremely passionate about Brazilian Jiu Jitsu (BJJ), weight lifting, gun fighting (weapons training) and snowboarding.
+While I know little about sports, I love training and spend a tremendous amount of time either on the mat, or in the gym working on my conditioning for when I’m on the mat or on the mountain.

 My biggest past-times includes being a constant learner, pushing my knowledge beyond it’s normal boundaries.
 Complacency scares me beyond words.

-I’m an acquired taste, both personally and professionally, there is no denying this fact.
+I’m an acquired taste, both personally and professionally.
 I have a strong work ethic, but a socially awkward personality.
 I’ve never been one to mince words.
-I’m highly opinionated, and passionate, meaning I have no problem sharing an opinion on a subject that is close to my heart.
-I’m fairly confident — some might perceive that as arrogant — but I am extremely focused and people know me for getting things done.
-I’m also a big joker, and love to laugh.
+I’m highly opinionated, and passionate, and have no issues sharing those opinions – often while wearing my emotions on my sleeve.
+I’m confident — which for some might be perceived as arrogant.
+I am extremely focused, and am known for my style of execution – different by effective.
+I’m a big joker, and love to laugh.
 I’m constantly cracking jokes, and my favorite humor is the kind that flows with the conversation and catches people off guard.
 I try not to take myself too seriously, but if you ever saw me in person you’d likely argue the opposite is true. :)